Anthony Brancato

 Anthony Brancato (July 18, 1914 – August 6, 1951) was an American criminal who served as a freelance gunman to various Mafia and syndicate organizations.

 Early career

 Born in Kansas City in 1914, Brancato became involved in armed robbery and drug dealing.
 He later moved to Southern California in 1946.

 Arriving in Los Angeles during the early stages of the mob feud between Los Angeles crime family boss Jack Dragna and Mickey Cohen, Brancato was immediately able to find freelance mob work.
 He soon compiled a criminal record including illegal gambling, narcotics, and bootlegging.

-Broncato was briefly considered by police a suspect in a few Hollywood gangland slayings, including that of New York and Los Angeles mobster Bugsy Siegel and Mickey Cohen gunman Hooky Rothman.
+Brancato was briefly considered by police a suspect in a few Hollywood gangland slayings, including that of New York and Los Angeles mobster Bugsy Siegel and Mickey Cohen gunman Hooky Rothman.
 Brancato was also a suspect in the July 1949 assassination attempt on Cohen himself.
 Fresno, California police questioned Brancato about the drug-related death of Abe Davidson.